gopalM-3/gopalM-3/README.md

 - 👋 Hi, I’m @gopalM-3
-- 👀 I’m interested in programming, gaming, songs
+- 👀 I’m interested in programming, cricket, gaming and songs
 - 🌱 I’m currently learning python and I know a bit of C

 <!---